Possible but not certain COVID-19 vaccine rolled out this year - Oxford developer

 LONDON, July 21 (Reuters) - The University of Oxford's possible COVID-19 vaccine could be rolled out by the end of the year but there is no certainty that will happen, the lead developer of the vaccine said on Tuesday.

+She said it needed to be shown to work in late-stage trials, there needed to be large quantities manufactured and regulators had to agree quickly to license it for emergency use.

-"All of these three things have to happen and come together before we can start seeing large numbers of people vaccinated."
+"All of these three things have to happen and come together before we can start seeing large numbers of people vaccinated," she said.

+The Oxford scientists had eyed a million doses of the potential vaccine to be produced by September.

+Although the deal with AstraZeneca has provided manufacturing capacity to do that, the lower prevalence of the novel coronavirus in Britain has complicated the process of proving its efficacy.

 ((alistair.smout@thomsonreuters.com; +44 207 542 7064; Reuters Messaging: alistair.smout.thomsonreuters.com@reuters.net))